sofmon/behave/README.md

         ┗━━━━━━━━━┛   ┗━━━━━━━━━━━━┛
 ```

-The combined behaver of those services defines the environment in which the `vouchers` service is guaranteed, or at least tested, to perform correctly.
+The combined behavior of those services defines the environment in which the `vouchers` service is guaranteed, or at least tested to perform correctly.

 This is where [dep](https://github.com/golang/dep) helps.
 When you write all your tests.
 You will put them in dedicated package for that service.
 Then all test execution will be define in the `init()` function.
 This way at the moment a behave test uses the bahave features form another package, it will trigger the behaver tests for that dependent service.